From Hostgator to SiteGround: Why I Switched Web Hosts

 I also noticed that Hostgator does not keep their software and programs up to date.
 I found this out after I downloaded the Yoast SEO WordPress plugin and noticed a warning in my SEO dashboard regarding a PHP 7 update.
 A PHP version of 7 or greater is one of the requirements for the Yoast plugin.
 You can view more about the plugin’s requirements here.

-I called Hostgator’s customer service department to discuss these issues and they weren’t very helpful at solving them.
+I called Hostgator’s customer service department to discuss these issues and they weren’t very helpful.

 When I chatted live with a Hostgator representative, I was told “We do our best to keep software and program versions up to date.
 Our technical team regularly evaluates software updates and pushes updates across Hostgator’s servers as they are deemed secure and appropriate for Hostgator’s shared Hosting environment.”